New Additions: A Day in Little River: Things to Do, Eating, Shopping, Culture

 7223 NW 2nd Ave

-Here comes the simplicity of Japanese cuisine, the 12-seat intimate sushi bar features a menu by Chef Masayuki Komatsu.
-He uses high-quality ingredients, while guests can decide the number of pieces they want and ask for their preference of fish, matched with premium whiskeys and sakes from the land of the rising sun.
+Here comes the simplicity of Japanese cuisine in this one star Michelin restaurant (2024), the 10-seat intimate sushi bar features omakase with high-quality ingredients.
+Guests can decide the number of pieces they want and ask for their preference of fish, matched with premium whiskeys and sakes from the land of the rising sun.

 Restaurateur and art dealer Alvaro Perez Miranda, who runs other Nipponese eateries in Miami-Dade, designed the restaurant which features wood, silk and gold leaf walls, including a Japanese garden, which serves as an outdoor lounge area for dinners and drinks.